sypcerr/scripts/README.md

 # 💻 Scripts made by Sypcer

 Welcome to my personal script repository!
-Here you'll find all the scripts I've created, organized into **Featured** and **Archived** sections for easy access.
+Here you'll find **all the scripts** I've created

 **Thank you guys for over 260.000 executions in the last year.**
 (special thanks to MastersMZ)